38th ANNUAL RESEARCH AND EDUCATION FORUM

 - Explain the implications and recommendations for practice based on EBP project results.

 - Funding Sources, Conflict of Interests Disclosures, Collaborators, etc.

 C. Abstracts should not contain Tables, Figures, or References.

 D. The abstract’s title should contain a maximum of 150 characters, including spaces.
-The total length of the abstract should not exceed 250 words, excluding title, authors, and affiliations.
-IMPORTANT: Any text longer than the specified number of characters will be truncated.
+The total length of the abstract should not exceed 300 words, excluding title, authors, and affiliations.
+IMPORTANT: Any text longer than the specified number of characters will be rejected.

 Sample Abstract for Research Project:

 Sample Abstract for a Evidence Based Practice Projects:

 Use of peripheral neuromuscular monitor for the evaluation of adult patient exposed to neuromuscular blockers during anesthesia

 Virginia Fernández Paulino, Marta Rivero Méndez, Milagros Figueroa Ramos.
 University of Puerto Rico, Medical Sciences Campus, School of Nursing, Nurse Anesthesia Program, San Juan, Puerto Rico.

 Clinical Question: In adult patients undergoing laparoscopic surgery with general anesthesia (P) How does the use of peripheral neuromuscular stimulator to monitor neuromuscular blockers (NMB) (I) compared to standard monitoring (C) affect occurrence of residual paralysis (O) during postoperative period?